 Three operating shifts follow from the data:

-• Move budget out of executive thought leadership and into workplace, products, and innovation coverage.
-The engines weight third-party proof; the audience trusts it.
+Move budget out of executive thought leadership and into workplace, products, and innovation coverage.
+Third-party proof outperforms first-person messaging.
 Burson's data names the levers.

-• Audit every client's AI-engine answer mix by reputation lever, not just by share of voice.
-A brand can lead the citation count and lose every lever that moves the buyer.
+Audit every client's reputation surface by Burson's eight levers, not just by share of voice.
+A brand can lead the coverage count and lose every lever that moves the buyer.

 The takeaway

-Public relations spent 18 months arguing about whether GEO was a real category.
-Burson's study is the end of that argument.
-The category is real, the metric is believability, and the lever that loses across every industry is the one most retainers still over-index on.
-The firms that move budget this quarter will compound.
+Burson's study is rigorous research the public relations category should adopt.
+The metric is believability.
+The lever that loses across every industry is the one most retainers still over-index on.
+The firms that move budget will compound.
 The firms that do not will be writing case studies about the firms that did.

 Frequently Asked Questions